Estimated reading time: 4 minutes

 With rapid globalisation making relocation to a new country easier, more and more students are choosing to travel abroad to study.
-If you have already completed an undergraduate degree and feel confident in your knowledge and skills, then a postgraduate course in a foreign country can be a wonderful learning experience.
-While it’s common to move across Europe or to the United States for graduate study, there are also great opportunities for studying further afield in Asia.
+A postgraduate course in a foreign country can be a great way to learn if you already have a bachelor’s degree and are confident in your knowledge and skills.
+While it’s common to move across Europe or to the United States for graduate study, there are also great opportunities for further study in Asia.

 China is a strong contender in the education sector – with thousands of universities in a booming higher education system – and the government is investing more money into higher education for the future.
 But why should you consider graduate studies in China?
 This article from our partner website, INOMICS, will let you know why!